mermaid-js/mermaid/packages/mermaid/src/docs/syntax/flowchart.md

 Here, since 40% comes after 60%, the white color stop at 40% is adjusted to 60% to keep positions ascending.

 **9. Out-of-bounds positions**

-Color stops set outside the 0% to 100% range cause the gradient to stretch beyond the edges.
+Color stops set outside the 0% to 100% range cause the gradient calculation to stretch beyond the node's shape while keeping all rendered content contained within.

 ```mermaid-example
 flowchart TD